storj/drpc/drpcstream/README.md

 }
 ```

+Stream represents an rpc actively happening on a transport.

 #### func  New

 ```go
 func New(ctx context.Context, sid uint64, wr *drpcwire.Writer) *Stream
 ```
+New returns a new stream bound to the context with the given stream id and will
+use the writer to write messages on.
+It is important use monotonically
+increasing stream ids within a single transport.

 #### func  NewWithOptions

 ```go
 func NewWithOptions(ctx context.Context, sid uint64, wr *drpcwire.Writer, opts Options) *Stream
 ```
+NewWithOptions returns a new stream bound to the context with the given stream
+id and will use the writer to write messages on.
+It is important use
+monotonically increasing stream ids within a single transport.
+The options are
+used to control details of how the Stream operates.

 #### func (*Stream) Cancel